Skip To Main Content

 Lynwood Unified is committed to creating high-quality, equitable learning environments for every student.
 As we navigate declining enrollment and rising facility maintenance costs, we have launched a Facilities Optimization process to ensure our resources are aligned to support the strongest possible educational outcomes for our students.

-This page will be your go-to source for updates, meeting dates, and opportunities to share your voice — because the future of our schools belongs to all of us.
+This webpage will serve as your central source for updates, meeting dates, and opportunities to share your input.

 Why Lynwood Unified is Reviewing Its Schools and Facilities